-In January 2020, the IASB issued amendments to IAS 1 - Presentation of Financial Statements to clarify that liabilities are classified as either current or non-current, depending on the existence of the substantive right at the end of the reporting period for an entity to defer settlement of the liability for at least twelve months after the reporting period.
+In January 2020, the IASB issued amendments to IAS 1 to clarify that liabilities are classified as either current or non-current, depending on the existence of the substantive right at the end of the reporting period for an entity to defer settlement of the liability for at least 12 months after the reporting period.
 The amendments are effective January 1, 2024 with early adoption permitted.
 The amendments are required to be adopted retrospectively.
-The Company does not anticipate any significant impact from these amendments on the financial statements as a result of initial application.
+The Corporation does not anticipate any significant impact from these amendments on the financial statements as a result of initial application.